mihirarya1/UCLAProjectHighlights/FileSystemAnalyzer/README.md

 ### Overview:
-	This project prints out the file structure of a provided ext2 file system image, and then audits this metadata for any inconsistencies (which would insinuate the file system is corrupted).
+	This project prints out the file structure of a provided ext2 file system image and then audits this metadata for any inconsistencies (which would insinuate the file system is corrupted).
+This project is cut up into two sections, part1 and part2:

+		1. part1 -

 This is the README file for project 3b, CS111, UCLA, Fall 2020!
 Also contained in the tarball for this project (lab3b-705126618.tar.gz), is a Python script